psabadac/Acer-A515-51G-Hackintosh-OpenCore/README.md

 # Acer-A515-51G-Hackintosh-OpenCore

+## Fix Audio Jack noise:

-## Add FixAudio and hda-verb to home folder ~/ and add FixAudio as a login startup item.
+### Add FixAudio and hda-verb to home folder ~/ and add FixAudio as a login startup item.

 ## If you don't want to use the FixAudio automator app, you can make your own using this guide: